akshayramdev/fellowshipai/realestate/Readme.md

 ## Current Result

 Presently, we were able to gather ~4500 labelled images.
 The train data is from one batch and for validation we use images from another batch.
 We have trained fasti.ai model on top of *realestate-classification-rn50* pre-trained model.
 With this, we get **~89% accuracy**.
-Additionally, training fast.ai model using densenet121 gave an improvement over the accuracy to **90.1%**
+Additionally, training fast.ai model using densenet121 gave an improvement in the accuracy upto **90.1%**

 ## Additional work